chexueji/vulkan_render/README.md

 This is a renderer implemented using the Vulkan API, which encapsulates the Vulkan interfaces.

 # Note
-The core code is modified from the filament renderer, for the purpose of learning vulkan.
+The core code is modified from the filament renderer.

 # License
 Apache 2.0